lzxm160/iotex-core-rosetta-gateway/README.md

 	make clean

-`make test` will automatically download and build the [rosetta-cli](https://github.com/coinbase/rosetta-cli),then run the gateway and validate it using `rosetta-cli`.
+`make test` will automatically download and build the [rosetta-cli](https://github.com/coinbase/rosetta-cli) ,then run the gateway and validate it using `rosetta-cli`.